11 Top-Rated Day Trips from Stockholm

 Swedes love the outdoors, and the picturesque countryside around Stockholm, with islands, woodlands, lakes, and coastal towns, offers plenty of opportunities for alfresco adventures and day trips.
 Excellent road, rail, and ferry links will take you wherever you want to go, and you'll find many exciting things to do just a short hop from the city.
 Ancient fairytale castles, spectacular waterways, UNESCO World Heritage Sites, and medieval villages await.
 More than 30,000 islands lie in the sprawling archipelago, and boat trips from Stockholm are a popular way to visit them and see all their top attractions.
-So pack a picnic, plan a trip, and go explore.
+Plan your adventures with this list of the top day trips from Stockholm:

 1 Drottningholm Palace: The Queen's Castle